awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-regional-api-custom-domain-migrate.md

 }
 ```

-For the migrated regional custom domain name, the resulting `regionalDomainName` property returns the regional API host name\.
-You must set up a DNS record to point the regional custom domain name to this regional host name\.
-This enables the traffic that is bound to the custom domain name to be routed to the regional host\.
+For the migrated Regional custom domain name, the resulting `regionalDomainName` property returns the Regional API hostname\.
+You must set up a DNS record to point the Regional custom domain name to this Regional hostname\.
+This enables the traffic that is bound to the custom domain name to be routed to the Regional host\.

 After the DNS record is set, you can remove the edge\-optimized custom domain name by calling the `[update\-domain\-name](https://docs.aws.amazon.com/cli/latest/reference/apigateway/update-domain-name.html)` command of AWS CLI: